|Coordinates:||22.9965 N -98.1572 W|

 In the northern and middle section of cave system the passages have very variable cross section while the southern part has more even passages: possibly formed under the water level.

 Unfortunately in some parts of the cave the cave formations have been damaged and cave disfigured by graffiti.

 See Cavernas Las Quarteles, Sistema Zacatón on the map of Mexico!

 - Marcus Gary, Las Quarteles, Sistema Zacatón, research homepage.
-Accessed in 27th June 2010
+Accessed on June 27, 2010

 - Gary, R.H.
 2005.
 Anthropogenic Activities and Karst Landscapes: A Case Study of the Deep, Thermal, Sulfuric Karst System in Tamaulipas, Mexico, University of Texas at Austin Masters thesis.